 Panda Express Fried Rice

-Medium grain or jasmine are okay substitutes to use, but short grain should be avoided. - Salted Butter – If you have a good nonstick pan, some cooking spray, or a dash of vegetable oil, you can skip the butter when frying your eggs.
+• Salted Butter – If you have a good nonstick pan, some cooking spray, or a dash of vegetable oil, you can skip the butter when frying your eggs.

-But if you just love that rich buttery flavor, you won’t want to leave it out! - Sesame Oil – A little bit of this oil brings a LOT of flavor, so go easy with it!
+• Sesame Oil – A little bit of this oil brings a LOT of flavor, so go easy with it!

 And if you’re not a fan, you have plenty of alternatives – vegetable, olive, avocado, and peanut oils would all do the trick.

-However, it’s what gives any Chinese fried rice restaurant style recipe its iconic flavor, so I really recommend trying it at least once! - Frozen Peas & Carrots – These are the veggies included in the original Panda Express fried rice recipe, but use any ol’ bag of vegetables you have in your freezer!
-Corn, broccoli, green beans – any bag will do ya!
+• Frozen Peas & Carrots – These are the veggies included in the original Panda Express fried rice recipe, but use any ol’ bag of vegetables you have in your freezer!
+Corn, broccoli, green beans — any of them will do!

-- Green Onions – These tasty greens make a crunchy, flavorful garnish.
+• Green Onions – These tasty greens make a crunchy, flavorful garnish.

 But you can also toss them in when you add the scrambled eggs back to the pan, if you want a good dose of oniony flavor throughout the dish.

-- Use Cold Rice – The rice needs to be completely cooled off, not fresh from the cooker.
 Better yet, use rice from the night before or the morning of!
 I’ve found that a good 8 hours or longer in the fridge makes the rice just perfect for frying.

-- Add Extra Flavor – To enhance the flavor of the rice, cook it in stock instead of water!
+• Add Extra Flavor – To enhance the flavor of the rice, cook it in stock instead of water!
 Chicken, beef, or vegetable would all work.

-A quick fry on high will make tough, rubbery eggs. - Preparing For Frying – Wipe away any and all leftovers from the scramble before frying the rice.
+• Preparing For Frying – Wipe away any and all leftovers from the scramble before frying the rice.

 After adding the oil, wait until it heats enough to shimmer on the surface and then add the rice.
 Give it a stir and a toss, coating with the oil, and fry away!

-Storing and Reheating Leftover Panda Express Fried Rice
+Storing and Reheating Leftover Panda Express Rice

 Make a single batch for lunch throughout the week, or double the recipe for multiple dinners!